startbit96/image-processing/README.md

 ## Adding new algorithms.

-Use the template in `src/algorithms/template.py`.
-Keep the return of the algorithms name as it is.
+Use the template in `src/algorithms/original.py`.